Frequently Asked Questions - Rhode Island Mechanics Lien

 Click Here to File a Rhode Island Stop Notice Document

 What is a Rhode Island Amendment to a mechanics' lien Claim?

-LienItNow.com prepares, files and serves Rhode Island Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Rhode Island Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Rhode Island Lien Amendment Document

 When should a Rhode Island Discharge of mechanics' lien claim be filed?